johnrobertlawson/WEM/docs/_build/html/_sources/tutorial.txt

 --------

-This will lead you through an example for automating WRF runs, creating statistics from an ensemble, and plotting data.
+This will lead you through an example for automating WRF runs, creating statistics from an ensemble, and plotting data!

 Installation
 ------------